EmilioZand/locker_problem/README.md

+# Locker Coding Excerise:

+The locker_app.rb file is the main ruby executable for the project.
+The specs are done using RSpec.

 # Problem:

 Write a program for managing locker reservations at a hotel concierge desk.
 Customers leave bags with the concierge,